My Photo

 Paula is the director of the Scudder Road Circus and Literary Journal.
 Currently, Scudder Road is neither selling tickets nor accepting submissions.

-For more information on Paula's books, and news of upcoming events, please visit www.paula-morris.com
+For more information on Paula's books, news of upcoming events, and details for her publishers and agent, please visit www.paula-morris.com